 Q: I have no money to eat and need a free meal.
 Can you help?

-A: Our Loaves and Fishes Community Kitchen is a separate building but on the Elizabeth Inn campus and offers a free noon meal to anyone who is hungry and in need.
+A: Our Loaves and Fishes Community Kitchen is a separate building but on the Elizabeth Inn campus 55 Elizabeth Church Road, Marietta, GA and offers a free noon meal Monday thru Friday to anyone who is hungry and in need.
+You should arrive no earlier than 11:30 to wait in line for the noon meal and will need to leave the Elizabeth Inn campus by 1:00 pm.
 Shelter residents will not be at the Loaves and Fishes Community Kitchen for this meal because they are sent to work with a sack lunch.

 Q: I have no money for groceries for my family.
 Can you help?

 A: Groceries are provided at program services locations in Canton, Marietta and Smyrna for families who are struggling financially.

 A: Four times a year.